10 Crazy Online Ideas That Actually Work - Nokristart - Nokristart - Learn Everyday

 10 Crazy Online Ideas That Actually Work - Nokristart

-The beauty of the internet is definitely related to the fact that it has no rules.
+The beauty of the Internet is definitely related to its lack of rules.
 Anyone can create a website with any idea in mind.
-This means that the number of crazy things you'll see around you is overwhelming, but some of these crazy ideas work.
+This means the number of crazy things you'll see around you is overwhelming, but some crazy ideas work.

 1.MillionDollarHomepage.com

-Selling pixels on a website is a ridiculous idea, but when it comes to the Internet, ridiculous ideas have always been the key to making ridiculous amounts of money.
+Selling pixels on a website is ridiculous, but when it comes to the Internet, ridiculous ideas have always been the key to making absurd amounts of money.
 For Alex Teo, selling pixels on a website was to help him pay for college.
-Little did he know that it would do more than that it would actually help him get a head start in life and now the young man is worth over a million dollars.
+Little did he know that it would do more than that.
+It would help him get a head start in life, and now the young man is worth over a million dollars.
 Interviews on major news networks and more publicity than the 21-year-old would know what to do with him, and soon others tried to get his idea.
 Now it's ridiculously, ridiculously successful.

 2. SantaMail.org

-Every year it becomes harder to convince children that there is a real Santa Claus somewhere at the North Pole.
-But no child would argue if they received an answer directly from Santa and armed with this idea, Byron Reese set out to become a real Santa Claus for children around the world.
-Through the SantaMail.org website, children had the opportunity to send their letters to 'Santa' at the 'North Pole.
+Every year, convincing children that there is an honest Santa Claus somewhere at the North Pole becomes harder.
+However, no child would argue if they received an answer directly from Santa, and armed with this idea, Byron Reese set out to become an honest Santa Claus for children around the world.
+Through the SantaMail.org website, children could send letters to 'Santa' at the 'North Pole.
 A personalized response from Santa will cost parents $9.95.
-That may not sound like much until you multiply it by the 300,000 responses Santa sent last year.
+That may sound like much once you multiply it by the 300,000 responses Santa sent last year.

 3. Shitmydadsays